The Spinning Top

-The Spinning Top is the seventh studio album by Blur guitarist Graham Coxon on new record label Transgressive Records.
-The album is produced by Stephen Street and was released on 11 May 2009.
-It was Coxon's first album since Crow Sit on Blood Tree (2001) to be released while concurrently a member of Blur, and the first to be released following his returned to Blur in 2008.
+The Spinning Top is the seventh studio album by the English musician Graham Coxon.
+The album was produced by Stephen Street and was released on 11 May 2009 on new record label Transgressive Records.
+It was Coxon's first album since Crow Sit on Blood Tree (2001) to be released while concurrently a member of Blur, with whom he reunited in 2008.
 It is a concept album that follows a narrative of a man from birth to death.

 The album was supported by the single "Sorrow's Army", released on 18 May.